evadecker/eva.town/src/pages/colophon.md

 Typography is scaled using a lot of math and a [fluid type scale](https://utopia.fyi/blog/designing-with-fluid-type-scales) by [Utopia](https://utopia.fyi/type/calculator/), meaning that font sizes will interpolate between mobile and desktop to optimize for the current browser width.

-Type inspiration lives everywhere—comic art, video games, bodegas—but I often return to a handful of resources:
+Type inspiration can be found anywhere, from comic art and video games to bodega window displays, but I often return to a handful of resources:

 - [*The Elements of Typographic Style*](https://bookshop.org/a/97627/9780881792126) by Robert Bringhurst
 - [Butterick’s Practical Typography](https://practicaltypography.com)